Your todo list:

-The South Seas is an incredibly steep and classic 10 pitch to start the Pacific Ocean Wall.
+The South Seas is an incredibly steep and classic 10 pitch start to the Pacific Ocean Wall.
 The first few pitches are the steepest on the whole route and climb straight out of the alcove.
 The subjective/brief description below is based upon my recent experience climbing the route.

 P1: Super steep with good placements and interesting climbing right off the ground (A2+ or C3ish, ~160')

 P2: Still super steep with lots of funky fixed gear.
 This was a short pitch (A2+F, ~70')

 P3: A few easy free moves off the belay lead to easy aid up a ramp (5.8, C2 or A1, ~150')